 Privacy also has a collective dimension.
 DNA test results never apply to just one person, but always to their relatives as well.
 For example, if insurance companies ask higher premiums because we might be susceptible to some inherited disease, others will experience these harms as well.
 One other way in which this is experienced is when people are manipulated through personalized fake news, as with the Cambridge Analytica scandal: personalization removes the common ground among us, the common reality.
 This is exactly why privacy is necessary for democracy: having privacy gives us time and space to vote, to protest, to associate, to exercise our collective power as a polity.
 Moreover, Véliz argues, privacy functions as a blindfold to justice, so that everyone is treated equally and impartially.

 The data economy is dangerous not just because it creates power imbalances, but also because it trades in toxic personal data.
 According to Véliz, personal data are toxic because they are sensitive, susceptible to misuse, hard to keep safe and desired by many.
 The mismanagement of such data can jeopardize national security, corrupt democracy, threaten liberal societies and endanger the safety of individuals.
 Bold statements, yet the attack on the Capitol building in Washington shows us all that that (personalized) fake news fractures the public sphere and our common ground.
 Privacy would protect us by giving us space, without manipulation.
-In the last two chapters, readers are given a policy advice and personal tips.
+In the last two chapters, readers are given policy advice and personal tips.
 These range from stopping personalized advertising and the trade in personal data to refusing to accept cookies, choosing privacy wherever possible.
 The smarter the device, the more it is to be avoided.

 Conception of privacy and autonomy